olavicky/Oyeshide-Victoria/README.md

 ### 👩🏽‍💻 About Me

-I'm andata analyst with a background in Economics.
+I'm a data analyst with a background in Economics.
 My journey into data analysis started with a strong curiosity about how data shapes business outcomes.
 Since then, I’ve developed hands-on experience working with real datasets, building dashboards, and communicating insights that matter.

 I enjoy diving deep into data to uncover patterns, visualize results, and support strategic decision-making.